 Squamish WebMap of Licensed Child Care Facilities (update in progress)

-The detailed site planning and design phase began late Fall 2022.
-Detailed building and servicing design are complete and municipal permitting is underway.
-Site preparation, servicing and construction are anticipated to begin in February 2024.
-The project's projected completion is Winter 2024.
+Detailed site planning and design began late Fall 2022.
+With municipal permitting complete, site preparation, servicing and construction began in February 2024.
+The project's projected completion and facility opening is January 2025.

 December 2023 Project and Construction Update Letter